This video is divided into chapters, to skip directly to the Schedules section, click here

 The three types of Schedule notifications that get sent are as follows:

 If the user doesn’t track any time during their shift, the shift is missed and a notification will be sent when the shift ends.

 If the user tracks time during their shift but doesn’t meet the minimum hour requirement, the shift will be incomplete and a notification will be sent.

 You can control the notifications in your organization settings by clicking on the Settings tab on the left sidebar.
-You’ll see the Shift Alerts option on the left hand menu.
+Then selecting Features from the drop down menu.
+Go to the SCHEDULES tab, and you’ll see the Shift Alerts option on the left hand menu.
 You can then enable alerts for users and owners/managers, just users, or never.
 Like the other Hubstaff settings, you can set this at the organization level or at a user by user basis: